agro1986/chatgpt-math-fails/README.md

 ## Recommendations

 * If you are a student, you need to critically check ChatGPT's answers.
-It can still be useful to give you pointers in the right direction, such as asking "How do I prove x?"
+It can still be useful to give you pointers in the right direction, such as asking "How do I prove x?" but you still need to check all details of the answer.
 * If you are training LLMs, having a high-quality data of textbook problems and their correct solutions for training seems to be a low hanging fruit.

 # A Concise Introduction to Pure Mathematics 4th edition by Martin Liebeck